It is Holyrood's avowed intention to boost Scottish output, but just how easy a task is that going to be?

-But will the Government's plans to lower corporation tax in a bid to boost the country's competitiveness, create jobs and boost revenues be enough for success?
+Boosting the country's abysmally low productivity levels will be a central plank of the Scottish government's economic strategy if Scotland votes for independence in just over five weeks' time.
+But will the government's plans to lower corporation tax in a bid to boost the country's competitiveness, create jobs and boost revenues be enough for success?
 According to First Minister Alex Salmond, a cut in corporation tax of 3% will be an independent Scotland's "best available weapon" to improve its competitiveness.
-And if there is a Yes vote, the Scottish Government said in May that it would aim to boost productivity by 0.3% a year.
+And if there is a Yes vote, the Scottish government said in May that it would aim to boost productivity by 0.3% a year.

 The main factors for this are an underperforming services sector, poor exporting, a shortage of innovative firms and low investment in research and development.